trentf-carsales/fps-counter/Readme.md

 as needed.

 _Note_: You should only use this for debugging purposes.
-Especially the status bar overlay will cause Apple to reject your app when reviewed.
+Especially the status bar overlay may cause Apple to reject your app when reviewed.

 ## Usage

 The easiest way to use this library is to add a label to the status bar:

-    FPSCounter.showInStatusBar(UIApplication.sharedApplication())
+    FPSCounter.showInStatusBar()

 This will replace the status bar with a label that shows the current frames per second the application manages to draw.